Skip Navigation

 • Parents with questions about their child’s record are encouraged to have their 16/16+ student call 311 to speak to a public health nurse.
 Alternately, if consent is provided at the time of the call, the parent or guardian can speak on the student’s behalf.

-• If the student requires immunization, arrange to receive the vaccine dose(s) through a health care provider.
-If the student’s primary health care provider cannot provide the vaccine, check availability at a Public Health Community Immunization Clinic.
+• If the student requires immunization, arrange to receive the vaccine dose(s) through their health care provider.
+If the student’s health care provider cannot provide the vaccine, check availability at a Public Health Community Immunization Clinic.

 Immunization topics